 What Are The Longest Range Electric Superminis?

-Currently boasting the longest range in its class, the Zoe has learned a lot over the nearly 10 years it's been on the market.
-Now upgraded to a maximum 50kWh battery, Renault ‘quotes’ a theoretical 239-mile maximum but admits that in the real world you are likely to see somewhere closer to 200 miles on a full charge – still pretty useful for a supermini.
+Currently boasting the longest range in its class, the Zoe has learned a lot over the near-10 years it's been on the market.
+Now upgraded to a maximum 50kWh battery, Renault quotes a theoretical 245-mile maximum, but admits that in the real world you are likely to see somewhere closer to 200 miles on a full charge – still pretty useful for a supermini.

-Vauxhall's first foray into the electric world, the Corsa-e boasts a 50kWh battery with a 211-mile WLTP range.
-Based on a brand-new platform, the Corsa is expected to be one of the best-selling five-door electric superminis in Britain.
+Vauxhall's first foray into the electric world, the Corsa-E boasts a 50kWh battery with a 211-mile WLTP range.
+Based on a brand-new platform, it is basically the same car as the Peugeot E-208 underneath and thus the Corsa-E is expected to be one of the best-selling 5-door electric superminis in Britain.

 It's important to remember that electric car ranges will vary depending on how you drive them and even how cold it is outside.
 The ranges quoted here are manufacturer figures based on the official WLTP testing process.
 Real-world usage – harder driving, different kinds of journeys – can result in you achieving lower overall range, just as you would expect fewer miles per gallon from a petrol or diesel car in similar circumstances.